 On Thursday night, dozens of people remained stranded, according to Sanibel Mayor Holly Smith.
 At least five sections of the Sanibel Causeway – which connects the barrier islands, including Sanibel and Captiva, to the mainland – were washed away by the storm, Lee County officials said.
 (Lee County includes Fort Myers in addition to Sanibel and Captiva islands and Cape Coral.)

-Roughly 200 households did not evacuate ahead of the storm, the mayor said.
-Twelve people were rescued off the island with injuries and about 40 people were rescued without injuries, the mayor told CNN.
+Twelve people were rescued off Sanibel Island with injuries and about 40 people were rescued without injuries, the mayor told CNN on Thursday.
 Sanibel City Manager Dana Souza reported the two fatalities.

-When asked later on CNN if the city is currently livable, the mayor said, “Frankly, no.”
+When asked if the city is currently livable, the mayor said, “Frankly, no.”

 Kim Carman was among those who left ahead of the storm.
 She has been staying in Fort Myers since, and doesn’t expect to be back on Sanibel Island – where she was preparing to move into a new condo in a matter of days – for several weeks.